ccmim/mi-prediction/README.md

-# Predicting Myocardial Infarction Looking at your Eyes
+# Seeing your Heart through your Eyes by Predicting Myocardial Infarction using Retinal Images and Demographic Data

-This is the project web for the study titled "Predicting Myocardial Infarction Looking at your Eyes".
+This is the project web for the study titled "Seeing your Heart through your Eyes by Predicting Myocardial Infarction using Retinal Images and Demographic Data".
 This study is under review in the journal Nature Machine Intelligence.

 ## Contents